JeanBaptisteServais/Jojo-detector-/README.md

  - false detection in case plate section has a multiple object (can redetection and raise the csv line)

  - one operation can be ok on a picture and not ok on another

+<h4>Hey my name's JB, I tested to make programs based on image processing.
+Because I think it's really cool and funny ! i tried to make a programm who by the presentation of a complex scene and the learning of detection of a plate would seek several objects at random and automatically detect other objects without explicite objects learning.
+It based on scrap and download picture on the web. </h4>